Targeting is a simple and powerful tool enabling the ability to fine tune which visitors will see a particular bar.

 The bar for this Target will be displayed to visitors before the date specified in the Value field.

 In this example we will target a bar for a specific page on your site.
-The url for page we will use is http://www.hellobar.com/use-cases.
+The URL Path for a page we will use is, http://www.hellobar.com/use-cases.

-- Start by adding a new condition and select “URL” as the Segment type.
+- Start by adding a new condition and select “URL Path” as the Segment type.

-- Enter the URL in the Value field.
-For this example the URL is http://www.hellobar.com/use-cases.
+- Enter the URL Path in the Value field.
+For this example the URL Path – IS – /use-cases

 The bar for this Target will be displayed if visitors visit http://www.hellobar.com/use-cases.